Beckhoff-USA-Community/TC_EventVideoPlayback/README.md

 This repository includes both the source files and the release package for the TwinCAT Event Video Playback package.
 The package provides an easy to use PLC interface for assembling images captured with TwinCAT Vision into a single video file.
 When the video file is created, a corresponding alarm event is logged into the TwinCAT Event Logger for later viewing.
 In addition, an HMI Control component is supplied for easy viewing and playback of logged video events on TwinCAT HMI.

-## Getting Started!
+## Getting Started

 Instead of cloning the source repository for this project, start with the installer zip files located in the [Releases section](https://github.com/Beckhoff-USA-Community/TC_EventVideoPlayback/releases) of this repository.
+Download the latest copy of the TcImageToVideo.zip from the Releases section.
 The release package will include a sample PLC project, sample HMI project, PLC library, and the required Windows service installer.

+## First Steps!!! - Install Instructions

+All these file necessary are included inside the TcImageToVideo.zip under the <u>Install Files</u>.

+### TcVision .Net Service

+1. Install .Net Runtime 8.0.4 for Windows x64 (**dotnet-runtime-8.0.4-win-x64.exe**)
+2. Install the TwinCAT Image to Video Service (**ImageToVideoSetup.msi**)

+### PLC Library

+1. Either open the included Quick Start Sample, or a new PLC Project
+2. Right Click Resources under PLC Project -> **Library Repository**
+3. Click the **Install** button, and install the included SPT Vision library

+### TwinCAT HMI

+1. Copy the **EventVision.'version'.nupkg** file to the directory **C:\TwinCAT\Functions\TE2000-HMI-Engineering\References.**

 ## TwinCAT Image to Video Service